zuozhenggh/learning-library/oci-library/oci-hol/configuring-auto-scaling/configuring-auto-scaling.md

     *Spawn 4 workers spinning on sqrt() with a timeout of 350 seconds.*

-10. Switch back to OCI console and navigate to Instance Pool Dsetails page.
+10. Switch back to OCI console and navigate to Instance Pool Details page.
 Click your instance name and scroll down to **Metric** screen, you should see CPU spiking up after a minute or so.
     ![](./images/Auto_Scaling_009.PNG " ")

 11. Navigate to your Instance Pool details page.
 In about 3-4 minutes (time configured when we created auto scale configuration), status of Pool should change to **Scaling** and a second compute instance should launch.